 Our six school values underpin this ethos: teamwork, respect, kindness, courage, ambition, resilience.

 CURRICULUM GOAL 3: Deliver a curriculum that champions diversity and equality

 Pupils have a global perspective and are well prepared for life in modern Britain.
 Our pupils see themselves represented in what they learn and the school itself so that equality, diversity and anti-racism are seamlessly interwoven into the curriculum.

 CURRICULUM GOAL 1

 - Reading and oracy is at the heart of all subjects.
 We have a ‘no hands up policy’ and talk-partners across the school so all children participate fully in all class discussions.

 - There is a strong focus on language acquisition and oral confidence, particularly in the Early Years but maintained across the school.
-We use targeted language interventions such as NELI (Nuffield Early Language Intervention) and ‘talk through stories’ to support vocabulary development.
+We use targeted language interventions such as Colourful Semantics and ‘talk through stories’ to support vocabulary developmen

 - In KS2, debating units are part of the taught curriculum allowing all pupils to become confident communicators.

 - Reading is the bedrock of our curriculum.
 We teach Phonics scheme RWI (Read Write Inc), which is taught with passion and purpose from nursery to year 2.
 Our children love English and comment on the exciting books that they are reading.

 - We consciously support our pupils to be lifelong readers through developing a love of reading.
 Every class has a rich daily story time and our teachers advise and guide children’s choices.
 There are ‘reading stations’ around the school, all in communal areas, where children can choose to read for pleasure.
 There are two school libraries and every classroom has a book corner and class library.